nils-christian/feature-gen/README.md

 	</dependency>

 Once you have the dependency in your classpath, you can add classes with the annotations *FeatureIDEFeatures* and *FeatureIDEVariant* to your project.
 Both classes use Xtend's active annotations mechanism to generate the required classes and enums to check features from your feature model.

+In its simplest form, you have your feature model in a file named *model.xml* next to your annotated class.

+	@FeatureIDEFeatures
+	class Features {
+	}

+Your annotated variant class has to reference the feature class.
+In the following case it is assumed that the variant configuration is in a file named *Variant1.xml* next to the annotated class.

+	@FeatureIDEVariant(featuresClass = Features)
+	class Variant1 {
+	}

+Now feature-gen generates everything to use the feature model in your application.
+Assuming your root feature is named *Root*, you can do the following:

+	RootFeatureCheckService featureCheckService = new RootFeatureCheckService( );
+	featureCheckService.setActiveVariant( Variant1.class );

+	if ( featureCheckService.isFeatureActive( RootFeature.MY_FEATURE ) ) {
+	   ...
+	}